api2cart/rust-sdk/docs/AccountApi.md

 ## account_failed_webhooks

-> models::AccountFailedWebhooks200Response account_failed_webhooks(count, start, ids)
+> models::AccountFailedWebhooks200Response account_failed_webhooks(start, count, ids)
 account.failed_webhooks

 If the callback of your service for some reason could not accept webhooks from API2Cart, then with the help of this method you can get a list of missed webhooks to perform synchronization again using entity_id.
 Please note that we keep such records for 24 hours.